alegrimaldi20/monitor-meme-solana/README.md

 - Token detection : identifies new tokens associated with a particular owner address.
 - Customizable filters : easily modify the code to monitor different addresses or token criteria.
 - Lightweight and efficient : built with asynchronous Rust for high performance.
-- Robot sniper : automatically buys the token when it appears
+- Robot sniper : automatically buys the token when it appears.

 ## Prerequisites
 - Rust: Make sure you have Rust installed.
 If not, download it from https://www.rust-lang.org/